mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 3 - Term Selection/Indexing exercise 2/Tea with the queen (unfinished) notes.md

 under what circumstances:

 queen
-	handshake with teddy bear at visit's conclusion, 16-17 teddy bear invited to tea again by, 18
+	handshake with teddy bear at end of visit, 16-17 teddy bear invited to tea again by, 18
+	See also loneliness of queen

 huge room
-	handshake between queen and teddy bear at visit's conclusion, 16-17 queen invites teddy bear to tea again, 18
+	handshake between queen and teddy bear at end of visit, 16-17 queen invites teddy bear to tea again, 18

 teddy bear
-	handshake by queen at conclusion of visit, 16-17 invited by queen to tea again, 18
+	hand shaken by queen at end of visit, 16-17 invited by queen to tea again, 18

-**tea with teddy bear and queen**
-	????

-**establishment of friendship/relationship deepening or something** loneliness and friendship huge room as embodiment of tea servants as isolating relationship deepening between teddy bear and queen
+loneliness of queen
+	queen's enthusiasm for future teddy bear visit, 16-18 See also queen